Hayley Tamaddon: Stage

 Tamaddon has appeared in a number of theatre roles including Frenchie in Grease and Diana Morales in A Chorus Line.
 She has also appeared in Boogie Nights opposite actor/comedian Kev Orkian, Mamma Mia! and Fame as well as playing Janet in the 2007 United Kingdom tour of The Rocky Horror Show.
 Tamaddon has shared the role of the Lady of the Lake with Jodie Prenger and Amy Nuttall in the UK Tour of Spamalot.

 Tamaddon has also appeared in pantomimes including Aladdin and Snow White.
 In December 2007, she played the Fairy godmother in Cinderella at the Lyceum Theatre in Sheffield, and in 2008 performed the title role in Cinderella at the Alhambra Theatre in Bradford.
 She returned to the Lyceum Theatre in the production of Peter Pan, opposite Nigel Planer's Captain Hook.

 Tamaddon also played Sleeping Beauty in Sleeping Beauty from 14 December 2011 to 15 January 2012 at the Theatre Royal in Norwich.
 In 2016 she embarked on a UK national tour of Chicago, starring as Roxie Hart.
-From March 2018, she will star as Millie Dillmount in the UK Tour of Thoroughly Modern Millie.
+In March 2018, she began as Millie Dillmount in the UK Tour of Thoroughly Modern Millie.
 Tamaddon also played the role of Miss Hedge in the West End musical Everybody's Talking About Jamie for a limited run in 2019.